ericrallen/jq-def-text/README.md

 	$.fn.iaDefaultText.default_settings.use_placeholder = false;

-Placeholder text does not currently support the default class functionality.
+HTML5 placeholder text does not support the default class functionality, you can style placeholder text using browser-prefixed styles.

 It can also add and remove a class when the default text is present so you can style it differently.